seanbell/intrinsic/README.md

 If you find our code useful, please cite our paper.

-The dataset can is hosted at http://intrinsic.cs.cornell.edu/
+The dataset is hosted at http://intrinsic.cs.cornell.edu/.

 Dependencies